 SALTWATER FISHING – Even though we will be far from the coast, you can learn some coastal basics!
 Learn how to rig your fishing rod for targeting marine species.
 Not only will we learn about rigging techniques, but also how to catch bait along the coast.
 Learn how to set a minnow trap, throw a cast net, and more coastal tips.

-WALK ON THE WILD SIDE - Come along with a naturalist on an exploration of the park as she interprets the great diversity of wildlife and other natural features.
+WALK ON THE WILD SIDE - Come along for an easy walk with a naturalist on an exploration of the park as she interprets the great diversity of wildlife and other natural features.

 WILDERNESS FIRST AID – This class provides updated information on how to handle common and severe injuries and illnesses when medical care is an hour or more away.
 This comprehensive training program will teach you what to look for and what to do in the event of an emergency and direct you to the most advanced appropriate type of care. ***this is a double class***